janusdotai/bitrecs-subnet/docs/running_miner.md

 This guide ensures the Bitrecs miner works on **Ubuntu 24.10 LTS**.
 Follow the steps below.

-Feel free to use scripts/install_miner.sh which can be curl'd as
+Feel free to use scripts/install_miner.sh which is the same as below and can be curl'd as

 ```bash
 curl -sL https://raw.githubusercontent.com/janusdotai/bitrecs-subnet/docs/scripts/install_miner.sh | bash